 After the closing of this offering, SSG will act as the managing member of the General Partner.
-In its capacity as the sole managing member of the General Partner, SSG will indirectly operate and control all of the Partnership's business and affairs.
-The Partnership will issue Class A units, which will only be issued to SSG, and Class B units.
+In its capacity as the sole managing member of the General Partner, SSG will indirectly control the Partnership's business and affairs.
+The Partnership will issue Class A units, which will only be issued to SSG, and Class B units and Class B units.
 Class B unitholders will have no voting rights in the Partnership, except for the right to approve amendments to the StepStone Limited Partnership Agreement that adversely affect their rights as Class B unitholders.